Hydrodynamic Behavior of Non-spherical Particles in Confined Vertical Flows: A Resolved CFD-DEM Study: Numerical verification

 The numerical verification configuration follows the experimental setup of~\citet{ten2002particle}, where a submerged sphere with diameter \(d = \SI{15}{\milli\meter}\) and density \(\rho_\text{s}= \SI{1120}{\kilo\gram\per\meter\cubed}\) undergoes free sedimentation within a confined domain of dimensions \(100 \times 100 \times \SI{160}{\milli\meter\cubed}\).
-Two test cases with different fluid properties are investigated, as summarized in~\Cref{tab:table_2}, with particles' Reynolds numbers \((Re_\text{p})\) spanning from the Stokes regime to intermediate \(Re_\text{p}\) where inertial effects become significant, where \(Re_\text{p} = \rho_\text{f} u_t d/\mu_\text{f}\).
-The computational domain is discretized into 819,200 hexahedral cells, with a particle diameter-to-cell ratio of \(d/\Delta x = 12\), ensuring adequate boundary-layer resolution around the particle.
+The particle is initially released from a height of \(\SI{120}{\milli\meter}\).
+Two test cases with different fluid properties are investigated, as summarized in~\Cref{tab:table_2}, with particles' Reynolds number (\(Re_\text{p} = \rho_\text{f} u_\text{t} d/\mu_\text{f}\)) in the Stokes regime and intermediate regime where inertial effects become significant.
+The computational domain is discretized into 1,600,000 hexahedral cells, with a particle diameter-to-cell ratio of \(d/\Delta x = 15\), ensuring adequate boundary-layer resolution around the particle.
 Dynamic mesh refinement is applied locally at the particle-fluid interface to maintain accuracy during particle motion.
-Time integration employs \(\Delta t_{\text{DEM}} = 1 \times 10^{-5}\ \SI{}{\second}\) for particle dynamics and \(\Delta t_{\text{CFD}} = 1 \times 10^{-4}\ \SI{}{\second}\) for fluid flow, with the Courant number maintained below 0.01 for numerical stability.
-Convergence is monitored through pressure and velocity residuals, with a tolerance of \(10^{-6}\).~\Cref{fig:fig1} presents the temporal evolution of particle velocity for the verification cases, where solid lines represent the CFD-DEM predictions and markers denote experimental measurements.
-The simulated velocity profiles show good agreement with experimental data throughout the acceleration phase and towards the terminal velocity.
-Quantitative verification metrics are provided in~\Cref{tab:table_2}, where \(u_{\max}/u_t\) represents the normalized maximum velocity during the initial acceleration phase, and \(Re_\text{p}\) is the particles' Reynolds number based on terminal velocity.
-The maximum deviation between simulated and experimental terminal velocities remains below 10\% for the cases, with the \(u_{\max}/u_t\) accurately captured within 10\% of experimental values.
+For this particular case, we are not interested in the collision dynamics, but rather in settling behavior.
+The time integration employs \(\Delta t_{\text{DEM}} = 1 \times 10^{-5}\ \SI{}{\second}\) for particle dynamics and \(\Delta t_{\text{CFD}} = 1 \times 10^{-4}\ \SI{}{\second}\) for fluid flow, with the Courant number maintained below 0.1 for numerical stability~\citep{schnorr2022resolved}.
+Convergence is monitored through pressure and velocity residuals, with a tolerance of \(10^{-6}\).

-The flow field snapshots in~\Cref{fig:fig2,fig:fig3} demonstrate the transition from viscous-dominated to inertia-dominated settling as \(Re_\text{p}\) increases.
-Case 1 (\(Re_\text{p} = 1.3\)) exhibits symmetric streamlines characteristic of Stokes flow, where viscous forces dominate, and inertial effects are negligible.
-Streamlines smoothly deflect around the particle and reconverge within \(\approx 3.0d\) downstream with no wake formation, see~\Cref{fig:fig3}b.
-The velocity field decays smoothly to the far-field value, with the pressure distribution remaining nearly uniform, indicating that viscous shear stress contributes significantly to the total drag.
-The symmetric flow structure is consistent with the analytical Stokes solution for creeping flow past a sphere.